 In-Mold Helmet Construction

 In-mold technology is found on nearly all mountain biking helmets.
 It combines a thin shell (often polycarbonate) with an EPS foam liner right from the start, and they’re molded together.
 What you get is an integrated piece that reduces weight, allows for cutouts for ventilation, and lets the helmet work as a single unit to absorb impacts (the densities of foam can vary, however, to address both low- and high-speed impacts).
 One area of compromise that you'll find on budget designs is how much of the outer layer of the helmet is covered with the polycarbonate shell.
-On models like the Bontrager Solstice ($70) or Smith Convoy ($85), the base of the helmet features exposed EPS foam, which is less costly but leaves that section vulnerable to damage (unprotected EPS is pretty brittle).
+On models like the Trek Solstice ($70) or Smith Convoy ($85), the base of the helmet features exposed EPS foam, which is less costly but leaves that section vulnerable to damage (unprotected EPS is pretty brittle).
 Typically, stepping up to the $100+ price range extends the polycarbonate section to cover the base (see the photo below for more detail).

 Some manufacturers, including POC, further beef up the in-mold helmet by inserting a grid of Armamid fibers into the core.
 The benefit of the synthetic material is extra durability and protection in a crash.
-Additionally, Troy Lee Designs incorporates EPP foam into the mold of their A3 lid to help with low-speed impacts.
+Additionally, Troy Lee Designs incorporates EPP foam into the mold of their A3 helmet to help with low-speed impacts.
 And finally, there are more outside-of-the-box construction techniques available, including Smith’s Aerocore that incorporates a layer of honeycomb-like Koroyd along the interior (it retains an external layer of EPS foam).
 But the majority of the market utilizes in-mold thanks to its great combination of impact absorption and venting capabilities.

 Helmet Safety: MIPS, SPIN, Turbines, and More

 You’ll find MIPS (Multi-directional Impact Protection System) listed on many helmet models like the Giro Source, along with a price hike of about $20 to $30.
 What are you getting for the extra cash?
 Extra noggin protection for angled hits is the claim.
 MIPS technology works by creating a low-friction layer between the helmet’s shell and soft liner.
-We’ve removed our MIPS liners and it’s impressively simple: there’s one thin plastic layer that connects to the helmet with a few small tabs.
+We’ve removed our MIPS liners and it’s impressively simple: There's one thin plastic layer that connects to the helmet with a few small tabs.
 When hit at an angle, the MIPS layer in theory lets the shell move just enough to help relieve the rotational forces on the head and brain.

 MIPS put slip-plane technology on the map, but a growing number of alternatives have emerged over the past couple years.
 For instance, some POC helmets feature their SPIN system, which is beautifully simple, using the pads on the interior to reduce rotational forces on the brain.
 And most recently, Bontrager has released their WaveCel, which shakes up the market with big concussion prevention claims and a unique look.
 As with MIPS, it’s tough to say that one design is safer than the other—or even to definitively prove that the technology is worth it.
 But the science is continuing to mature, and we’re happy to see more companies investing in this important safety research.